rzvta/time-tracker/README.md

 Time tracker

-if this chause jenkins to build
+if this chause jenkins to build?